Shahin-01/explainable-AI-for-autonomous-driving/README.md

 ### Reference

-Detailed analysis and discussion of these studies is available is the following article:
+Detailed analysis and discussion of these studies is available are the following article:

      @article{atakishiyev2021explainable,
      title={Explainable artificial intelligence for autonomous driving: An overview and guide for future research directions},